A Likelihood Perspective on Dose-Finding Study Designs in Oncology

-\centerline{\bf Abstract} {\bf Background:} Dose-finding studies often include an up-and-down dose transition rule that assigns a dose to each cohort of patients based on accumulating data on dose-limiting toxicity (DLT) events.
+\centerline{\bf Abstract} Dose-finding studies in oncology often include an up-and-down dose transition rule that assigns a dose to each cohort of patients based on accumulating data on dose-limiting toxicity (DLT) events.
 In making a dose transition decision, a key scientific question is whether the true DLT rate of the current dose exceeds the target DLT rate, and the statistical question is how to evaluate the statistical evidence in the available DLT data with respect to that scientific question.

-{\bf Methods:} I propose to use generalized likelihood ratios (GLRs) to measure statistical evidence and support dose transition decisions.
-This leads to a GLR-based interval design with three parameters: the target DLT rate and two GLR cut-points representing the levels of evidence required for dose escalation and de-escalation.
-The GLR-based design gives a likelihood interpretation to each existing interval design and provides a unified framework for comparing different interval designs in terms of how much evidence is required for escalation and de-escalation.
+This article introduces generalized likelihood ratios (GLRs) that can be used to measure statistical evidence and support dose transition decisions.
+Applying this approach to a single-dose likelihood leads to a GLR-based interval design with three parameters: the target DLT rate and two GLR cut-points representing the levels of evidence required for dose escalation and de-escalation.
+This design gives a likelihood interpretation to each existing interval design and provides a unified framework for comparing different interval designs in terms of how much evidence is required for escalation and de-escalation.
+A GLR-based comparison of commonly used interval designs reveals important differences and motivates alternative designs that reduce over-treatment while maintaining MTD estimation accuracy.
+The GLR-based approach can also be applied to a joint likelihood based on a nonparametric (e.g., isotonic regression) model or a parametric model.
+Simulation results indicate that the isotonic GLR performs similarly to the single-dose GLR but the GLR based on a parsimonious model can improve MTD estimation when the underlying model is correct.

-{\bf Results:} A GLR-based comparison of four popular interval designs reveals that the BOIN and TEQR designs require similar amounts of evidence for escalation and de-escalation, while the mTPI and i3+3 designs require more evidence for de-escalation than for escalation.
-Simulation results demonstrate that the last two designs tend to produce higher proportions of over-treated patients than the first two.
-These observations motivate the consideration of GLR-based designs that require more evidence for escalation than for de-escalation.
-Such designs are shown to reduce the proportion of over-treated patients while maintaining the same accuracy of dose selection, as compared to the four popular interval designs.

-{\bf Conclusions:} GLRs are useful tools for understanding, comparing and constructing interval designs of dose-finding studies.
-GLR-based designs that require more evidence for escalation than for de-escalation can help reduce over-treatment without sacrificing dose selection accuracy.

 {Key words:} dose de-escalation; dose escalation; dose selection; dose transition; generalized law of likelihood; isotonic regression; monotonicity; phase 1 trial design